AB036/portal_VVVVVV/README.md

 On Linux, it might be:

-  - Libraries required: libsdl2 and libsdl-mixer
+  - Libraries required: libsdl2 and libsdl2-mixer
     - Use the ones with the headers, on Debian it's `sudo apt install libsdl2-dev libsdl2-mixer-dev`
     - Warning: you need libsdl2 >= 2.0.5.
-If your package manager can't give you that, I think the easiest is to compile libsdl2 and libsdl2-mixer yourself.
+If your package manager can't give you that, the easiest is to compile libsdl2 and libsdl2-mixer yourself.
 Make sure that ogg and wav support is enabled.
   - Go to `desktop_version` and use Cmake:

 ```bash